 The success of drafting this ICT legislative package puts Timor-Leste in a strategic position to attract new international partners while protecting both its businesses and citizens.
 However, the Digital Frontiers team understands that a law is not complete without adequate implementation.
 While the ATLATL team, in close coordination with key government entities and local experts, devised an implementation plan, it is important that the Government of Timor-Leste continues to actively implement these laws.
-Digital Frontiers sought to establish a foundation for crucial digital policies and the successful passage of the Copyright Law in 2022 as well as adoption of the revised National ICT Policy and the new National Cybersecurity Strategy.
+Digital Frontiers sought to establish a foundation for crucial digital policies and and did so with the successful enactment of the Copyright Law in 2022 and the adoption of Electronic Commerce Law in February 2023 as well as adoption of the revised National ICT Policy and the new National Cybersecurity Strategy.
 Ongoing reform presents a hopeful opportunity for Timor-Leste to maintain its momentum of developing an open, interoperable, reliable, and secure digital environment.

-- I. The Advancing Timor-Leste's Autonomous Telecommunications Landscape (ATLATL) activity, a part of DAI's Digital Frontiers, provided dedicated technical assistance, including an embedded expert, to the Government of Timor Leste (GOTL) to assist in the design, development, and implementation of ICT policies.
-DAI implements the \$90 million USAID funded Digital Frontiers project, which works closely with the development community to identify successful and sustainable digital development approaches and scale their impact globally. - 2.
-Led by the U.S. Department of State and co-chaired by the U.S. Agency for International Development (USAID), the Digital Connectivity and Cybersecurity Partnership (DCCP) works with partner countries to support the development of communications infrastructure; promote transparent regulatory policies for open, competitive markets; and build partners' cybersecurity capacity to address shared threats through engagement with the private sector, government, and civil society. - 3.
-At the fifth meeting of the Working Party on the Accession of Timor-Leste on April 20, 2023, WTO members welcomed the strong and sustained efforts by the Timorese authorities to conclude WTO accession by the 13th Ministerial Conference (MCI3) to be held in February 2024. - 4.
-IBM Security X-Force Threat Intelligence Index 2023 highlights the Asia-Pacific retained the top spot as the most-attacked region in 2022, accounting for 31% of all incidents.
+- 1. The Advancing Timor-Leste's Autonomous Telecommunications Landscape (ATLATL) activity, a part of DAI's Digital Frontiers, provided dedicated technical assistance, including an embedded expert, to the Government of Timor Leste (GOTL) to assist in the design, development, and implementation of ICT policies.
+DAI implements the \$90 million USAID funded Digital Frontiers project, which works closely with the development community to identify successful and sustainable digital development approaches and scale their impact globally. - Led by the U.S. Department of State, the Digital Connectivity and Cybersecurity Partnership (DCCP) works with partner countries to support the development of communications infrastructure; promote transparent regulatory policies for open, competitive markets; and build partners' cybersecurity capacity to address shared threats through engagement with the private sector, government, and civil society. - 3.
+Da Silva Teixeira & Associados is a leading Timorese law firm based in Dili, Timor-Leste.
+The firm has built a reputation for providing top-tier legal advice to a diverse clientele, including international investors, start-ups, established operators, government authorities, and non-governmental organizations. - 4.
+At the fifth meeting of the Working Party on the Accession of Timor-Leste on April 20, 2023, WTO members welcomed the strong and sustained efforts by the Timorese authorities.
+Those efforts resulted in Timor-Leste's WTO accession at the 13th Ministerial Conference (MC13) held in February 2024. - 5.
+IBM Security X-Force Threat Intelligence Index 2023 highlights that Asia-Pacific retained the top spot as the most-attacked region in 2022, accounting for 31% of all incidents.
 This statistic represents a five-percentage point increase from the total share of attacks to which X-Force responded in the region in 2021."